yecril71pl/cpp-docs.pl-pl/docs/extensions/attribute-parameter-types-cpp-component-extensions.md

 ### <a name="description"></a>Opis

-Atrybut parametry mogą być tablice jednowymiarowe poprzedniego typów.
+Parametry atrybutu mogą być jednowymiarowymi tablicami poprzednich typów.

 ### <a name="code"></a>Kod